 Max input: 4K 60p (12G-SDI + HDMI)

-Pros: Broadcast-quality capture, SDI support, Thunderbolt speed
+Pros: broadcast-quality capture, SDI support, Thunderbolt speed

-Cons: Expensive, requires Thunderbolt, overkill for YouTube
+Cons: expensive, needs Thunderbolt, overkill for YouTube

 Honourable Mentions

-• Elgato HD60 Pro MK.2 (£189) — middle-tier PCIe option
+- Elgato HD60 Pro MK.2 (£189) — a middle-tier PCIe choice.

-• Mirabox 1080p Capture Card (£45) — ultra-budget option for basic needs
+- Mirabox 1080p Capture Card (£45) — ultra-budget for basic needs, with the compromises you’d expect.

-• AVerMedia Live Streamer CAP 4K (£149) — AVerMedia’s HD60 X equivalent
+- AVerMedia Live Streamer CAP 4K (£149) — AVerMedia’s answer to the HD60 X.

-What Is a Capture Card and Why You Need One
+What a Capture Card Actually Does

-Using mirrorless camera as webcam
+Running a mirrorless camera as a webcam

 Streaming console gameplay